 - 3 cloves garlic , minced

-- 1 tablespoon fresh thyme , chopped (or 1 teaspoon dried)
+- 1 tablespoon fresh thyme , chopped (or 1 teaspoon dried thyme)

-- In a dutch oven or pot on medium heat add oil and cook onion until translucent, about 5 minutes.
+- Cook onion until translucent, about 5 minutes.
 Add garlic and cook one minute.

 - Next, add parsnip, apple, thyme, salt & white pepper.
 Stir to combine.